AI-Powered Video Timestamp Generator

 Go To Market

-- Communities: Reddit subreddits like r/youtubers, r/videos, r/content_marketing, and relevant Facebook groups or Discord servers for video creators and online educators.
+Communities: Active participation in subreddits like r/youtubers, r/creators, and relevant Facebook groups for online course instructors.

 Revenue Potential